 When it comes to storing bags of wood pellets do make sure to tape up any tears in the bags to avoid moisture getting in.
 Also, try to avoid keeping bags in a damp basement or shed where possible.

-When it comes to combustion performance of wood pellets, just remember water doesn’t burn very well!
-Moisture will mean its harder to ignite the wood pellets, more smoke will be produced and therefore potential issues with creosote.
+When it comes to the combustion performance of wood pellets, just remember water doesn’t burn very well!
+Moisture will mean its harder to ignite the wood pellets, more smoke will be produced and therefore there may be potential issues with creosote.

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.